Granny Torrelli Makes Soup

 Granny Torrelli is there when Rosie starts having problems with her life-long best friend Bailey, who is visually impaired.
 Rosie secretly learned Braille as a surprise to Bailey, but he was hurt instead.
 None of this makes sense to Rosie who has always seen herself as Bailey’s protector.
 Granny Torrelli helps Rosie to see that it is time to let Bailey be his own person.

 With a careful juxtaposition of memories and pauses, Granny Torrelli teaches family soup and pasta recipes while letting Rosie find her way through her hurt feelings.
 Granny mixes the salt, flour, and eggs to make pasta, and she leads Rosie and Bailey to mix their choices as they make friendship.

-Throughout, love is affirmed, but it is also tested.
-The reverence Granny discovers for connections she walked away from as a young woman in Italy impacts Rosie and Bailey and changes their own connection.
-As the pages turn, their friendship becomes more intertwined and blended, leading to a conclusion as satisfying and a big pasta dinner.
-Granny Torrelli Makes Soup teaches us all that jealousy will definitely present itself in our lives, but cannot always destroy strong bonds.
+As the book unfolds, we see a story of friendship from Granny’s past mix with the story of Rosie and Bailey.
+As the pages turn, the memories and the current story becomes more intertwined and blended, leading to a conclusion as satisfying and a big pasta dinner.
+Granny Torrelli Makes Soup teaches us all that jealousy may present itself in our lives, but it cannot destroy strong bonds.
 More importantly, in the random, unexpected ingredients of life, lie some of the richest dishes to share.
 Tutto va bene.
 All is well.